A – Telephone Signposting Toolkit

 Care

-If the patient is not coping with current pain levels and/or there are “medical” causes for the pain or if they are under 16 years of age book a face to face appointment with a clinician.
+Book an amber appointment if the patient is not coping with current pain levels or if they are under 16 years of age.

 Asthma